seanmayer/oanda-algo-trading/K8-README.md

 ### Prerequisites:
 - MiniKube installed on your machine
+  - Brew: `brew install minikube`
 - Docker installed on your machine
+    - Brew: `brew install docker`
-- kubectl installed on your machine
+- kubectl installed on your machine (comes with MiniKube)
-- Java Development Kit (JDK) 11

 1. **Start MiniKube**